tchakravarty/tchakravarty.github.io/_posts/2015-05-02-Experiments_With_RC_in_R.md

 ## Example 1
-Here is how you might create a Python class with a constructor and three methods:
+Here is how you might create a Python class with a constructor and two methods:

 {% highlight python %}